Romans

 When it comes to focusing our emotions on the needs of those around us, on whom do we release our limited emotional energy?
 We see the images of starvation on the TV night after night.
 We see the mass of humanity surge past us, lost and alone.
 A broken world lies before us.
 Like Paul, our emotional energy should rightly be applied to our brothers and sisters in the Lord.
 "If anyone has material possessions and sees his brother in need but has not pity on him, how can the love of God be in him?
 Dear children, let us not love with words or tongue but with actions and in truth.
 This then is how we know that we belong to the truth, and how we set our hearts at rest in his presence."

 When it comes to our brothers and sisters in Christ, no one is an island unto themselves.
 We have to learn to carry each other.
-"He's not heavy, he's me brother."
+It is then that we experience that "he's not heavy, he's me brother."

 Why does Paul feel great anguish for his fellow Jews?